Anan1as/Anan1as/README.md

 - 👋 Hi, I’m @Anan1as
 - 👀 I’m interested in ...
-Die c:
+Kaeya.
-- 🌱 I’m currently learning ...
-How not die.
+- 🌱 I’m currently learning ... simp, kaeya is a full time job... and I´m dedicated.
 - 💞️ I’m looking to collaborate on ...
 A game, hell yeah :p
 - 📫 How to reach me ... pls don't